About the effect of coffee on different body systems in facts and opinions. Harm from coffee. Statement based on facts

 • muscle pain.

-Why is coffee bad for health?
+Why is coffee bad for your health?

 Harm to the nervous system and mental health

-In addition to the negative impact on the physical functionality of the nervous system, coffee has a devastating effect on mental health and can cause insomnia.
+In addition to the negative impact on the physical functionality of the nervous system, coffee has a destructive effect on mental health and can cause insomnia.
 Constant overexcitation of the cerebral cortex can lead to the development of:

 • unmotivated aggression;

-• psychoses;
+• psychosis;

 • paranoia;